richardbentil/react-shopping-cart/README.md

 A react application built to provide authentication for web applications

+The features are:
+Sign up
+Login
+Email verification
+And Password Reset

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation